CMMC Version 1.02

 •System & Communications Protection (SC)

-Why automate CMMC security practice checks with Titania Nipper?
+Why automate CMMC assessments with Titania Nipper?

 As CMMC v1.02 security practice checks build on the above frameworks and controls, CMMC auditors and assessors are expected to save significant time and resources by automating their compliance checks using Nipper.
 The software also identifies otherwise-missed false negatives and includes recommendations and specific command line fixes for any issues found, helping to reduce internal teams’ mean time to remediate.